juanC773/PL_SQL-cheat-sheet/README.md

 - Juan David Calderón Salamanca - A00395803
 - Santiago Escobar León - A00382203

+### **Description**
+This repository contains a handy reference sheet (cheat sheet) for the PL/SQL (Procedural Language/Structured Query Language) programming language.
+PL/SQL is a programming language primarily used in Oracle databases to develop stored procedures, functions, and triggers that enable data manipulation and business logic.

 ### **Build With** 🛠️

 <div style="text-align: left">